 Scheduling process using Sign-up Genius: Servers will be assigned to teams of 3 and scheduled (on a rotating basis) to serve at all (non-holiday) weekend masses.
 A maximum of 6 servers will be permitted to serve at any given mass.
 Additional servers will sit in the first pew to the left of the altar.

 Vestry: Apprentice servers will only wear black cassock (no white surplice) until they are promoted to Novice.
-Novice Servers, Skilled servers will wear a black sash, Master Servers will wear a red sash, and Guardian Servers will wear a gold sash.
+Novice Servers will wear a black sash, Skilled Servers wear a red sash, Master Servers will wear a red sash with gold trim, and Guardian Servers will wear a gold sash.

 Mass coach: Each weekend Mass is assigned an Altar Server team, each team also has an assigned Mass Coach.
-This individual is there to assist the server prepare the altar before Mass, monitor movements during mass, provide feedback after mass, and assist with after mass duties.
+This adult individual is there to support and offer feedback to the servers as they perform their server duties.
+Mass Coaches MUST complete the VIRTUS safe environment training and submit to a background check (good for 5 years) as mandated by the Archdiocese of Atlanta.

 Children who have made their First Communion are welcome to join the Altar Server Ministry.
 We do provide training on an annual basis.
 Please see the Altar Server Training Manual link below for information on training and altar server scheduling.